Andrea Campbell: Diversity and equity policies

+After the case, Campbell partnered with Governor Healey to create new state guidelines for colleges and university's promotion of diversity.

+Campbell is supportive of private companies having their own diversity efforts.

 Personal life

 Campbell was born in Boston.
-Her mother and father died when she was at a young age; she refers to an aunt and uncle as her parents.
+Her mother and father died when she was very young; she refers to an aunt and uncle as her parents.
+By the time Campbell was a high school student, both of Campbell's brothers had served prison sentences.
 When she was 29, her twin brother, who suffered from scleroderma, died while in state custody awaiting trial.
-Her other brother, Alvin, is an alleged serial rapist currently awaiting trial on nine sexual assault charges.
-Campbell's husband is Matthew Scheier.
-They have two sons, Alexander and Aiden.
-Campbell lives in the Mattapan neighborhood of Boston.
+Her other brother, Alvin, is an accused serial rapist currently awaiting trial on nine sexual assault charges.
+Campbell, in 2022, stated that she had not visited her brother Alvin since he was arrested, remarking, "I view my older brother's charges and what is happening there as just another brother lost, which is sad and tragic for me.
+So now I have two brothers who are lost."